Where do Leadbeater’s Possums live?

 What do Leadbeater’s Possums eat?

 Leadbeater’s Possum has quite a varied diet.
 It eats spiders and insects, such as moths, tree crickets and beetles which it claws out from underneath tree bark, or finds hanging from bark strips.
 These provide most of the possum’s protein.
 Some sap-sucking insects exude a sweet liquid called “honeydew”, which the Leadbeater’s possum licks off the leaves of trees.
 It enjoys the gum, nectar and sap of wattle trees and eucalyptus trees.
+It obtains sap by using its teeth to gouge the bark so that the tree “bleeds” sap, which is then licked up.
 These sugar-rich foods provide the possum’s energy.

 How do Leadbeater’s Possum move?